Surfer (magazine): History

 Drew Kampion was editor of the magazine from 1968 to 1972.
 Noted writer and surf historian Matt Warshaw, became a writer for Surfer, beginning in 1984, becoming the publication's editor in 1990.
 At Surfer, Warshaw mentored numerous journalists, giving them a place on the editorial staff and connecting independent authors with editors and surfing personalities.

 In 2019, when asked about 2019 purchase of Surfer by American Media (AMI), widely known for its National Enquirer publication, Warshaw said, "Surfer, best-case scenario, is in for a very rough year or two, then American Media puts it up for sale and it gets bought as a vanity project, the way Jeff Bezos bought the Washington Post.
 Surfer will at that point be reborn in whatever form the rich benefactor dictates."

 Editor Todd Prodanovich and the other four full-time staffers were furloughed October 2, 2020 and publication was halted.
+In 2022, The Arena Group acquired the Surfer digital brand.